arunkumar2678/Capstone_Project/readme.md

 # Rise of LSU

 ### Project Summary
 As a passionate football follower and a big fan of LSU football, I wanted to anlayze how LSU was able to built a championship team in just one year during the 2019 season.
 On a higher level I knew the offense was completely transformed from a run heavy to a pass heavy offense.
-However I wanted to gather the data since 2012 and deep dive into the data to analyze/compare the seasons and what all have changed over the years.
+However I wanted to gather data since 2012 and deep dive into the data to analyze/compare the seasons and what all have changed over the years.
 ### Scope of the Project
 The objective of this project is to collect College Football data for the past decade for analysis for my data engineering project.
 Once the data is gathered, I will be using Microsoft excel tool to clean up the data and copy them over as individual files in AWS S3 buckets.
 I will develop an ETL process using Airflow and Python to perform staging of source data, loading of Facts and Dimension tables, and perform Data Quality checks.
 I will run queries off the snowflake schema to do analysis.
 I will be focussing on the LSU Team on how they built a championship team in 2019 by comparing the data over a decade.